 KS’ immediate focus is on properly securing and stewarding the ‘āina and facilities.
 While there are no set long-term plans, KS will be carefully assessing all options to create positive resilient community impact.

-Oiwi Leaders, Regions, West Hawai'i, East Hawai'i, Themes, Culture, Community, Leadership, I Mua Kamehameha, KS Announcements, Newsroom, Department News, CRED News (But not on Frontpage/Newsroom), LAD News
+Kaipuolono Article, Regions, West Hawai’i, East Hawai’i, Themes, Culture, Community, Leadership, I Mua Kamehameha, KS Announcements, Newsroom, Department News, CRED News (Not on Frontpage), Oiwi Leaders, LAD News